 Gardening the Community (GTC) is a grassroots food justice and youth development program based in Springfield, MA.
 We work to build healthy and equitable communities through organizing to change the local food system, urban agriculture, and youth leadership development. (www.gtcspringfield.org) Our work is focused in the Mason Square neighborhood of Springfield which is a food desert and has suffered greatly from structural racism and disinvestment.
 We are seeking interns to work with us this fall and also continuing through the spring.
 All internships will entail work in Springfield as well as work remotely.
 Transportation to our Springfield office and sites will be needed.
-We would be very excited to find a student interested in working with us over 2 semesters or longer.
+We are very excited to find students interested in working with us over 2 semesters or longer.
 The internships are unpaid and are generally 5 - 10 hours/week.

 Development/Event Management Interns (2)

 Interns will work with Development staff to organize GTC’s Fall Harvest Celebration and fall and spring appeals which are the organization’s two major fundraising drives, as well as assisting with house parties and other development events.
 Responsibilities will include data entry and management, communications/visibility work, sponsorship solicitation, mailing coordination, and event management tasks.

 Community Engagement Intern

 Assist GTC staff and youth promotions team with community engagement efforts including organizing presentations, flyering, tabling etc to get the word out about GTC’s mission and markets.

 Farm Intern (s)

 Help manage GTC’s urban farm sites with activities including bed preparation, harvesting, seeding, mulching, putting the gardens to bed for the winter, etc. Work will be outside and hands on in all weather conditions and may involve heavy lifting and manual labor.